Family Educational Rights And Privacy Act (FERPA)

 Prescott College Policy on Disclosure of Student Records

-Prescott College strives to comply fully with the Family Educational Rights and Privacy Act of 1974 (as amended).
+Prescott College complies fully with the Family Educational Rights and Privacy Act of 1974 (as amended).
 This federal law was designated to protect the privacy of education records, to establish the right of students to inspect and review their education records, to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings, and to submit an explanatory statement for inclusion in the education record if the outcome of the hearing is unsatisfactory.

 Prescott College accords all the rights under the Act to students who are declared independent.
 No one outside the College shall have access to, nor will the institution disclose any information from, a student’s records without the prior written consent of the student, except: to persons or organizations providing student financial aid; to accrediting agencies carrying out their accreditation function; to persons in compliance with a judicial order; and to persons in an emergency in order to protect the health or safety of students or other persons.
 All these exceptions are permitted under the Act.

 Within the Prescott College community, only those members, individually or collectively acting in the students’ educational interest, are allowed access to student educational records.
-These include personnel in the Financial Aid, Business, Admissions, and Registrar’s offices, as well as deans, executive vice president, advisors, and faculty, within the limitations of their need to know.
+These include personnel in the Financial Aid, Business, Admissions, and Registrar’s offices, as well as deans, president, advisors, and faculty, within the limitations of their need to know.

 Directory Information: At its discretion, the College may provide Directory Information in accordance with the provisions of the Act to include:

-• student name
+- student name

-• home and local addresses
+- home and local addresses

-• email and web site addresses
+- email and web site addresses

-• all phone numbers
+- all phone numbers

-• date and place of birth
+- date and place of birth

-• dates of attendance and full-time/part-time status
+- dates of attendance and full-time/part-time status

-• all degrees earned and awards received
+- all degrees earned and awards received

-• anticipated graduation/completion date
+- anticipated graduation/completion date

-• advisor(s) name(s)
+- advisor(s) name(s)

-• recently attended previous educational institution(s)
+- recently attended previous education institution(s)

-• participation in officially recognized activities
+- participation in officially recognized events

 Right to View and/or Amend Records